-That is, of course, a simplification.
+That is, of course, an oversimplification.
 If Joe or Jane is misinformed about some aspect of the thing being sold, either could lose out in the deal.
 Courts have ruled that a fair market value must assume a significant degree of competence and knowledge on both sides.

 By definition, fair market value isn’t a set number.
 I might be willing to sell my lemonade stand company for anywhere from $500 to $600 and you might be willing to be buy it from $300 to $500.
 In that case, $400 would be a fair market value and so would $500.

 What situations require one?